MajorFemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 14 converts a number from base 10 to base 16, the number base 10 is stored in the environment variable DECIMAL

+Script 15 encodes and decodes text using the rot13 encryption..
+Assume ASCII